The Executors Role in Probate

 Probate is a word you may commonly hear when discussing the estate and affairs of a deceased person.
 The word itself comes from the Latin verb probare, meaning to prove, test, or examine something.
 Probate is the legal process whereby a will is proved in a court of law as a valid document and made as the public record of the deceased.
 What this means is that the executor of the deceased’s estate must show to the court that all steps have been taken to pay the Crown or creditors any taxes or monies owed, as well as, delivering the property and funds the deceased appointed or acknowledged within the will in order for the estate to be probated, or proven.
 The executors role in probate is time-consuming and important.
 When selecting an executor (or executors), care should be made towards finding someone(s) who can handle the various responsibilities in a timely and efficient manner.

-The executor of an estate has many duties and they are all of equal and vital importance in order for the estate to be administered properly.
+The executors role has many duties and they are all of equal and vital importance in order for the estate to be administered properly.
 They must:

 - File with the court their acceptance as executor to begin probate